- About Us

 In 2018, disease investigation and molecular HIV surveillance in Seattle, Washington, identified 14 related HIV diagnoses among heterosexuals who were living homeless, most of whom injected drugs.
 From 2017 to mid-November 2018, the number of HIV diagnoses among heterosexuals in King County, Washington, who inject drugs increased 286%.

 National Transgender HIV Testing Day is observed each year on April 18.
 This day is an opportunity to focus on HIV testing, prevention, and treatment among transgender people.
 It encourages local testing events and testing campaigns to increase HIV status awareness in transgender populations.

 Thank you for a successful PHACS Spring Leadership Retreat!
 The Retreat took place on April 8-9, 2019 at the Bolger Hotel and Conference Center in Potomac, Maryland.

-The Fall 2018 Network Meeting will take place on September 19-20, 2019 at the Hyatt Regency Bethesda Hotel on September 17-18, 2018 in Bethesda, Maryland.
+The PHACS Fall 2019 Network Meeting will take place on September 19-20, 2019 at the Hyatt Regency Bethesda Hotel in Bethesda, Maryland.

 A pilot program to help adolescents and young adults with HIV navigate the health care system raised the percentage of youths who remained in care compared to national estimates, according to a study funded by the National Institutes of Health.

 Learn about the staff, CAB members, and participants at Bronx Lebanon Hospital Center.